How to Make a Strawberry Sauce/Strawberry Coulis

 This sauce can be made with fresh or frozen strawberries.
 I typically enjoy fresh strawberries when they're in season and make coulis with any overabundance.
 Out of season, I find that frozen ones make an equally good coulis compared to fresh ones… so make it at any time of year.

-Recipe can be multiplied as needed.
+The recipe can be multiplied as needed.

 - 5 and 1/2 cups of strawberries, fresh or frozen